MarkusPalcer/AtemSharp/README.md

 - [AtemSharp.Demo](AtemSharp.Demo/Program.cs) - Single file command line application that reads the state and executs the first two macros
 - [AtemSharp.Demo.DependencyInjection](AtemSharp.Demo.DependencyInjection/Program.cs) - Same as above but registers the library using DI

+## Contained development tools

+- PacketDecoder - A tool that shows the packet flags and all contained commands with their respective payloads from a Wireshark-sniffed packet data

 ## License

 MIT License - see LICENSE file for details.